aadimurthy/mod_zeropush-Mongooseim-/README.md

 If you dont have souce repository and installed Mongooseim from executable file

-Copy the *.beam files from the ebin directory to the location where the other modules are for your server( mail to me i.aadi07@gmail.com ti get  beam file )
+Copy the *.beam files from the ebin directory to the location where the other modules are for your server( mail to me i.aadi07@gmail.com to get  beam file )

 Add the configuration from below